nmineev/made-toxicity-checker/README.md

 ### Telegram Bot for toxic messages detection.
 Can be added to a telegram group and will inform group members when some message toxicity exceeds acceptable, by administrators, toxicity threshold, so moderation of such group significantly simplifies.

-bot will be checking toxicity percent
-You can add this bot in your group where bot
 ### Functionality:
 1. Automatically checks every message in a group (or a chat) for acceptable toxicity percent exceeding and, when it happens, recognizes this message as toxic and sends informing message.
 2. Administrators of a group can vary acceptable toxicity percent by command `/set_acceptable_toxicity_percent <int between 0 and 100>`.
-By default acceptable percent is 70.
+By default acceptable
+percent is 70.
-3. Other users can view acceptable toxicity percent in a group throw `/acceptable_toxicity_percent` command.
+3. Other users can view acceptable toxicity percent in a group through `/acceptable_toxicity_percent` command.
 4. Show toxicity percent of arbitrary text with command `/toxicity <text>`
 5. Show toxicity percent of any replayed message with command `/toxicity`